energiezwerg/smarthome/modules/http/README.md

 > Note: If you have redirected to a specific plugin, you can always get to the page with the list of all plugins that have registered a html interface, by entering the url `smarthomeNG.local:8383/plugins`.

-## API of mod_http
+## API of module http

-### Test if mod_http is loaded
+### Test if module http is loaded

-mod_http is a loadlable module.
+`http` is a loadlable module.
 Therefore there is no guarantiee that it is present in every system.
 Before you can use this module, you have to make sure ist is loaded.
 You can do it by calling a method of the main smarthome object.
 Do it like this:

 ```
 self.classname = self.__class__.__name__

 try:
-    self.mod_http = self._sh.get_module('mod_http')
+    self.mod_http = self._sh.get_module('http')
 except:
     self.mod_http = None

 if self.mod_http == None:
     # Do what is necessary if you can't start a web interface
     # for your plugin.
 For example:
-    self.logger.error('{}: Module ''mod_http'' not loaded - Abort loading of plugin {0}'.format(self.classname))
+    self.logger.error('{}: Module ''http'' not loaded - Abort loading of plugin {0}'.format(self.classname))
     return
 ```